Home

 Acupressure

-You're not dreaming.
-You’re thinking about acupressure, a mainstay in Traditional Chinese Medicine, or TCM, and a comfortable and effective treatment for a variety of ailments and issues.
+It is a mainstay in Traditional Chinese Medicine, or TCM, and a comfortable and effective treatment for a variety of ailments and issues.

 The word "acupressure" is a combination of "acupuncture" and "pressure".
 To put it simply, it is the process of applying pressure, instead of needles, to meridian points in the body in order to relieve pain or cure a specific problem.

 TCM principals state that the "chi" or "qi" – their term for the body's energy -- flows through the body through 14 channels known as meridian lines.
 These meridian lines are said to connect each of your vital organs to the rest of your body.
 Pain or illness occurs when the flow of energy, or chi, is blocked from reaching the proper organ.
-That's when acupressure can be extremely helpful.

-Acupressure can help cure what ails you.
+Accupressure can help cure what ails you.

-You may have heard the phrase "unblock my chi" in a New Age comedy, but in fact, the science behind acupressure is very real.
+You may have heard the phrase "unblock my chi" in a New Age comedy, but in fact, the science is very real.
 Many organs in your body are related to a corresponding spot in your hands or feet.

 The acupressure points hand chart indicates where some of these points are – there are various spots to manipulate to ease many health issues, particularly headaches, menstrual cramps, muscle tension and pain, fatigue and nausea related to pregnancy, cancer treatment or motion sickness.
-When these meridians are manipulated by a trained acupressure specialist, the results can be instant and dramatic.

 The History of Acupressure